-In all but the simplest cases, however, direct computation of the weights is intractable.
+For all but the simplest cases, however, direct computation of the weights is intractable.

-Instead, we usually start off with random initial weights and adjust them in small steps until the required outputs are produced.
+Instead, a good all-purpose process is to start off with random initial weights and adjust them in small steps until the required outputs are produced.

-We shall now look at a brute force derivation of such an iterative learning algorithm for simple Perceptrons.
+We shall first look at a brute force derivation of such an iterative learning algorithm for simple Perceptrons.
 Then, in later lectures, we shall see how more powerful and general techniques can easily lead to learning algorithms which will work for neural networks of any specification we could possibly dream up.